Pitbull (rapper): Career

-2001–2003: Luke Records and TVT Records
+1998–2003: Luke Records and TVT Records

+He said he chose his stage name of Pitbull because the dogs "bite to lock.
+The dog is too stupid to lose.
+And they're outlawed in Dade County.
+They're basically everything that I am.
+It's been a constant fight".
+Around the age of seventeen, Pitbull met manager Irv Gotti and was advised to go from only freestyle rapping to writing records.

-In 2001, Pitbull was signed to Luther Campbell's Luke Records by Jullian Boothe, then the label's vice-president of A&R. In 2001, Pitbull was introduced to Robert Fernandez of Famous Artist Music & Management, an independent label and management company specializing in developing artists, by the Diaz Brothers, a producer duo signed to the company.
+In 2001, Pitbull was signed to Luther Campbell's Luke Records by Jullian Boothe, then the label's vice-president of A&R. Pitbull worked with Uncle Luke during his early career, being featured on Luke's 2001 album Somethin' Nasty, including the single "Lollipop" along with Lil' Zane.
+In 2001, Pitbull was introduced to Robert Fernandez of Famous Artist Music & Management, an independent label and management company specializing in developing artists, by the Diaz Brothers, a producer duo signed to the company.
 Fernandez "saw the eagerness and hunger he had" and, with the Luke Records deal ending, began working to develop Pitbull.
 Together they focused on creating a more radio-friendly sound.
 Fernandez later told HitQuarters: "At that time his music had a lot of verses and took a long time to get into the hook, and so we took time in getting the songs catchier and less on the rap side."

-Fernandez introduced Pitbull to Lil Jon, hoping to secure the rapper a small guest intro spot on Lil Jon's upcoming album Kings of Crunk.
+Fernandez introduced Pitbull to Lil Jon in Miami, hoping to secure the rapper a small guest intro spot on Lil Jon's upcoming album Kings of Crunk.
 According to Fernandez, Jon took a liking to Pérez and offered him a track on the album; it is called "Pitbull's Cuban Ride Out".
 This track helped raise the young rapper's profile.
+Pitbull was featured on Lil Jon and the East Side Boyz' album Kings of Crunk in 2002.
+Pitbull's song "Oye" was featured on the soundtrack to the film 2 Fast 2 Furious the following year.
+In addition, Pitbull released several mixtapes, composed of freestyles and remixes of popular rap music.